wubba438/Open_Science_B1/README.md

 ### Files
+If you want to have a basic idea of our project, you are invited to have a look at these two documents:
+1 OS_poster_Wikipedia_A0.pdf
+2 Open_Science_B1_Summary_Wikipedia.pdf

-The codes are located in 3 files.
-The first 2 files are mainly inherited from the work of another research group, here I have attached the github link to their project : https://github.com/AF-Cabouat/Wikipedia-Block-log
+As for the codes, they are located in 3 files.
+The first 2 files are mainly inherited from the work of another research group,  here I have attached the github link to their [Wikipedia project](https://github.com/AF-Cabouat/Wikipedia-Block-log)

 1 Fetch_Block_Log_data.ipynb It does:
 - Data scrapping